Generalized Brieskorn Modules I: Convergent (a,b)-modules: Introduction

-\parag{Description of the content} \begin{itemize} \item In section 2 we establish several basic estimates to work with the algebra $B := \mathbb{C}\{\{b\}]$ which is a closed sub-algebra of the algebra of continuous $\mathbb{C}$-linear endomorphisms of the algebra $A := \mathbb{C}\{s\}$ of holomorphic germs at the origin in $\mathbb{C}$.\\ Then we introduce the algebra $\Abc$ which contains $A$ and $B$ with the commutation relation $ab -ba = b^2$.
-We show that $\Abc$ is local and we prove the Division Theorem which allows to show the equivalence of considering a geometric (convergent) (a,b)-module as a left module on the sub-algebra $B[a] \subset \Abc$ or as a left $\Abc$-module (see Theorem \ref{fresco -1}). \item Section 3 is devoted to extend the standard properties of regular (formal) (a,b)-modules (see \cite{[B.93]}) to the convergent case. \item The purpose of Section 4 is to define the semi-simple filtration of a regular convergent (a,b)-module and to establish the basic properties of this filtration. \item In Section 5 we show that convergent geometric (a,b)-modules are simply convergent sub-(a,b)-modules of classical asymptotic expansions modules.
-The Embedding Theorem shows that the geometric (a,b)-modules are exactly regular (a,b)-modules such that the roots of their Bernstein polynomial are negative and rational (compare with with the positivity Theorem of B. Malgrange \cite{[M.74]} and the Rationality Theorem of M. Kashiwara \cite{[K.76]}). \item Section 6 explains the relation between the semi-simple filtration and the nilpotent part of the logarithm of the monodromy, logarithm which is naturally defined on a simple pole geometric (a,b)-module. \item After some general results on convergent frescos (these are geometric (a,b)-modules with one generator as left $B[a]$-module) extending to the convergent case some results in \cite{[B.09]}, we are able in Section 7 to define the higher order Bernstein polynomials for a fresco and we obtain a precise link with the standard Bernstein polynomial. \item Section 8 is devoted to the proof of our main result which implies the link between higher order Bernstein polynomials of the fresco associated to a given form $\omega \in \Omega^{n+1}_0$ and the higher order poles of hermitian periods associated to $\omega$ under our hypothesis $H(\alpha,1)$.
-We also give in the case of an isolated singularity some precise links to the reduced Bernstein polynomial of $f$ at the origin. \\ We conclude in giving some more informations on the link between the points in $-\alpha - \mathbb{N}$ on which the orders of poles for $(\star)$ increase and the roots of the higher order Bernstein polynomial of the fresco generated by $\omega$, improving a result of \cite{[B.22]}. \end{itemize}
+\begin{itemize} \item In section 2 we establish several basic estimates to work with the algebra $B := \mathbb{C}\{\{b\}\}$ which is a closed sub-algebra of the algebra of continuous $\mathbb{C}$-linear endomorphisms $End_c(\mathbb{C}\{s\})$ of the algebra $\mathbb{C}\{s\}$ of holomorphic germs at the origin in $\mathbb{C}$.\\ We shall denote by $A$ the sub-algebra of $End_c(\mathbb{C}\{s\})$ given by multiplication by an element in $\mathbb{C}\{s\}$.
+Denoting by $a$ the multiplication by $s$ we have $A = \mathbb{C}\{a\}$.\\ We conclude this section by a construction which an analog "(a,b)-module construction" of the Deligne's construction in \cite{[D.70]}. \item Section 3 is devoted to extend the standard properties of regular (formal) (a,b)-modules (see \cite{[B.93]}) to the convergent case. \item The purpose of Section 4 is to define the semi-simple filtration of a regular convergent (a,b)-module and to establish the basic properties of this filtration. \item In Section 5 we show that convergent geometric (a,b)-modules are simply convergent sub-(a,b)-modules of classical convergent asymptotic expansions modules.
+The Embedding Theorem shows that the geometric (a,b)-modules are exactly regular (a,b)-modules such that the roots of their Bernstein polynomial are negative and rational (compare with with the positivity Theorem of B. Malgrange \cite{[M.74]} and the Rationality Theorem of M. Kashiwara \cite{[K.76]}). \item Section 6 explains the relation between the semi-simple filtration on a regular (convergent) (a,b)-module $\mathcal{E}$ and the nilpotent part of the monodromy which is naturally defined on a simple pole geometric (a,b)-module, so on the saturation $\mathcal{E}^\sharp$ of $\mathcal{E}$. \end{itemize}